learn-co-students/SENG-LIVE-042522-phase-4/02_client_server_communication_part_1/README.md

 <details>
   <summary>
     Any changes needed to model layer (methods/validations/etc.)?
+    Our feature is: Users can join other groups.
+Should there be any restrictions on this?
   </summary>
   <hr/>

   Yup!
+Users shouldn't be able to join a group more than once!
 We need to add a uniqueness validation to the `group_id` and scope it to the `user_id` so that the same user can't join the same group more than once.
 We can set this one up the other way as well (validating uniqueness of `user_id` within the scope of the `group_id`), but we're going with this way because `group_id` is the attribute that our users will actually be changing.

 ```rb
 class Membership < ApplicationRecord